rancher-sandbox/cluster-api-provider-elemental/doc/PLUGIN_ELEMENTAL.md

 ### 2. Installing

-When running `elemental-agent --install`, assuming registration was performed successfully, the plugin will be invoked to:
+When running `elemental-agent install`, assuming registration was performed successfully, the plugin will be invoked to:

 - Apply the `cloudConfig` from the remote `ElementalRegistration`.
 - Invoke `elemental install` using the remote `ElementalRegistration` `spec.config.elemental.install` config.

-In a default elemental installation, the `--register` and `--install` phases are executed together by the `elemental-agent-install` service from the `Elemental recovery` partition.
+In a default elemental installation, the `register` and `install` phases are executed together by the `elemental-agent-install` service from the `Elemental recovery` partition.
 To debug installation issues you can run: `journalctl -xeu elemental-agent-install` on the host.

 Note that when installing, the plugin will only invoke `elemental install` from a live system.